 This course introduces the study of individual behavior within social contexts.
 Topics include affiliation, attitude formation and change, conformity, altruism, aggression, attribution, interpersonal attraction, and group behavior.
 Upon completion, students should be able to demonstrate an understanding of the basic principles of social influences on behavior.
+This course has been approved for transfer under the CAA as a general education course in Social/Behavioral Sciences.
+This course has been approved for transfer under the ICAA as a general education course in Social/Behavioral Sciences.
 Classroom Hours (3.00).